 On Saturday morning, at around 8 AM, a Suicide Vehicle Borne Improvised Explosion (SVBIED) detonated at a busy checkpoint in Somalia’s capital city of Mogadishu.
 According to government records, at least 86 people were killed and 125 injured.
 Independent sources place the death toll to over 100.
 Qatar and Turkey airlifted some of the seriously injured victims of the attack to their respective countries.

 Al-Shabaab later claimed the attack, which was unusual for the insurgent group.
-They do not claim the attack that has many civilian deaths.
+They do not usually claim attacks that have many civilian deaths.
 The militant group apologised to the families that lost their loved ones and told them that the civilians who died are martyrs.
-The group also claimed that the attack did not kill as many civilians as the government reported.
-Al-Shabaab said that the attack targeted Turkish nationals who were manning the post and engineers who were doing construction work near the checkpoint
+The group also claimed that the attack did not kill as many civilians as the Government reported.
+Al-Shabaab said that the attack targeted Turkish nationals who were manning the post and engineers who were doing construction work near the checkpoint.

 Kenyan soldiers killed four suspected al-Shabaab fighters and captured another after they attempted to attack a bus in Lamu county, Kenya.
 The militants sprayed bullets on a bus that refused to stop for them.
 The police are yet to release the official figures of casualties.

 At 5:30 AM, Al-Shabaab militants attempted to breach the parameters of the Manda Bay camp, alias Simba Camp, a shared camp with US and Kenyan troops.
 The militants were only managed to reach the airstrip as the US and Kenya Defense Forces (KDF) repelled the attack.
 The group managed to set on fire to infrastructure and equipment, including an aircraft, at the airstrip.
 AFRICOM announced that one US service member and two departments of Defense contractors were killed in the attack.
 Two additional Department of Defense members were wounded but are in stable conditions.